 “The level of play in the Czech Republic is very high and it will be an excellent test for him.
 I’m sure he’s going to enjoy playing at this level and it will be another great opportunity for him to experience a different country and style of play.

-Furthermore, Cennerazzo spoke of the factors which have helped him settle with the club, including the sub-zero temperatures, similar to that of his native Scotland.
+Furthermore, Cennerazzo spoke of the factors that have helped him settle with the club, including the sub-zero temperatures, similar to that of his native Scotland.

 “It’s very cold and there’s lots of snow but the Czech Republic is beautiful; I train in shorts while all the other boys wrap up – a true Scotsman can handle that!,” joked Cennerazzo.

-“The team have really made me feel welcome – the coaches and the players are all great.
+“The team has really made me feel welcome – the coaches and the players are all great.

 “There is a very high level of professionalism here – training has been fantastic and intense – I have fitted right in,” he continued.

-If you would like to follow in the footsteps of Gary and start your own professional career, please e-mail email@example.com for more information on PSC’s programmes.
+If you would like to follow in the footsteps of Gary and start your own professional career, please e-mail email@example.com for more information on PSC’s programs.

 This article was written by Joe Angove – a sports journalist currently working with PSC.
 Joe’s work has been published and broadcast by The Independent, the BBC, Goal.com, and Plymouth Argyle FC, among other news outlets and sports clubs.